 The costs of providing various programs and other activities have been summarized on a functional basis in the statements of functional expenses.
 Costs are charged on a direct functional basis whenever practical.
 When direct charges cannot be determined, the costs are allocated on the basis of the estimated proportional use of the service provided or resource consumed.
-Costs allocated include certain salaries and benefits, insurance and office expenses.
-Salaries and benefits are allocated based on time and effort.
-Insurance and office expenses are allocated based on the percentage of total expenses.
+Costs allocated include certain payroll expenses and benefits, insurance and office expenses.
+Payroll expenses, benefits and retirement contributions are allocated based on time and effort.
+Insurance and office expenses are allocated based on the percentage of total payroll expenses.